HarrishVenkat/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Algorithm
 ```
+step 1:Start the program
-Step 1: Import the libraries and read the data frame using pandas.
+step 2: Import the libraries and read the data frame using pandas.

-Step 2: Calculate the null values present in the dataset and apply label encoder.
+step 3: Calculate the null values present in the dataset and apply label encoder.

-Step 3: Determine test and training data set and apply decison tree regression in dataset.
+step 4: Determine test and training data set and apply decison tree regression in dataset.

-Step 4: calculate Mean square error,data prediction and r2.
+step 5:calculate Mean square error,data prediction and r2.
+step 6:End the program
 ```
 ## Program:
 ```